Closing A Medical Practice Upon Retirement

 Notifying Patients

 There are several ways to notify patients about the impending closure of your practice.
-The most direct and efficient way is to send a letter to all patients you have seen in the past three years or so.
-The letter should include information about when the practice will close, what services are available in the meantime, and how they can obtain a copy of their records or have them forwarded to another provider.
-Include an authorization for the release of the patient’s records.
-You may charge the patient for a copy of the records, consistent with allowable copying charges under state law, or you may choose to waive the fee.
+In this electronic age, methods of notification may include email, text message, posting prominently on the patient portal and practice website, messaging via the patient portal and notification by any other means of electronic communication in use at the practice.
+In addition, a letter should be sent to the last known address of all patients who were seen in the past three years.
+The letter should include information about when the practice will close, what services are available up until close, and how they can obtain a copy of their records or have them forwarded to another provider.
+Include a HIPAA compliant authorization for the release of the patient’s records.
+An example of such a form may be found here.
+You may charge the patient for a copy of the records, consistent with provisions under state law or you may choose to waive the fee.
+MIEC suggests that you forward a copy of the records to the patient’s next physician without charge.

-As an adjunct to sending out letters, you may speak to patients individually when they present for treatment.
-Depending on the nature of your practice, you may wish to approach certain patients individually and early in the process; this is particularly useful for patients with acute or serious medical conditions, for patients who require special accommodations, and/or patients who generally require more attention and might have a more difficult time transitioning to another provider.
+In addition to sending letters, patients should be notified individually when they are in the office.
+Depending on the nature of your practice, you may wish to approach certain patients individually and early in the process.
+This may be particularly helpful for patients with acute or serious medical conditions, those who require special accommodation, and/or patients who generally require more attention and might have a difficult time transitioning to another physician.
+It is also advisable to post signs in your reception and/or treatment rooms to notify patients of the impending closure of your practice.

 Custody and Transfer of Medical Records